ruggeri/tech-notes/programming-languages/scala-notes.md

   function, not all cases may be handled.
 You can then combine partial functions using their `orElse` method.
 This means you could mix-and-match partial functions defined by case statements.
+* Implicit functions do conversions from one type to another.
+I recall this being a very disreputable feature of C++.
+    * You can do this by `implicit class StringUtils(s: String)`.
+    * You used to do it by `implicit def toStringUtils(s: String) :
+      StringUtils`.
+    * They make you scope a class like this, presumably so you can opt in by writing `import com.selfloop.ruggeri.StringUtils._`.
+* Implicit madness
+    * It goes further.
+You can declare a parameter list of implicit args.
+Then, the user needs to provide implicit values for those.
+    * The resolution process is not simply by name, I think.
+Not clear exactly how that works.
+    * Anyway, it's fucking scary.
+But maybe it's an important part of DSLs?
+    * This is buy far the most wack feature I've seen so far.
+* You can have multiple parameter lists to a function.
+Basically, you're writing a curried function.
+This sometimes presents a nicer API, and also sometimes is useful for inference since types of the first list can imply types in the next list.
+* Traits: some methods are abstract, some are not.
+You write `class Cat extends Animal with FurryTrait`.
+    * Traits can extend other traits, but they're only instantiated once.
+So there is no diamond formed.
+* Can have `for (x <- xs)`.
+    * Looks like `for { x <- xs, y <- ys } yield (x, y)` creates a generator which outputs pairs.
+    * You can even toss in a condition.
+    * This is sort of like list comprehensions I guess.
+* Any method of a single parameter can be written infix.
+    * Can write methods with no arguments as postfix
+    * Can write prefix methods as `unary_+` and whatnot.
+    * There is an idea of infix *types*.
+WTF?
+If you have `Pair[Person, Person]`, you can write this `Person Pair Person`. **WHY WOULD THAT BE A GOOD IDEA?**.
+* There's a mutable map
+    * You can use `+=`/`-=`.
+I guess this must literally be another operator?
+That's kinda obnoxious.
+    * It looks like these operators work for vals, which makes sense, but is kinda awkward.
+    * It's just weird because it's obviously different for numerical `var`s.
+    * And actually any `var`, including maps.
+    * I guess it's not really weirder than Ruby.
+* String interpolation: `s"Hello $name"` does what you think.
+Can also do `s"Hello ${obj.name}"` to run arbitrary code.
+* In definitions of functions, curly braces not needed for one-liners.
+* `Array(1, 2, 3)` creates a normal Java array.
+* BTW: it's easy to create anonymous subclasses: `new Cat("Gizmo") {
+  override def meow = "GROWL" }`.
+* If you declare constructor arguments `var` or `val`, the appropriate getter/setter methods will exist.
+You can also declare any `var`/`val` right in the body of the class.
+Last you can mark any of these with the `private` keyword if you wish.
+    * NB: it looks like a constructor argument will not be retained in an ivar unless you explicitly say so, or if you use it in a method.
+* An `Iterable` can be converted to a `Sequence` via `#toSeq`.
+Any `Sequence` can be converted to a list via `#toList`.
+* A for comprehension with a `yield` creates a `Sequence`.
+    * Presumably sequences are lazily evaluated?
+I wonder if they cache their value?
+Prolly not, as that could use unbounded memory.
+    * Not 100% sure why `List(1, 2, 3)` might be preferred to `Seq(1,
+      2, 3)`.
+Actually, this is a special case where `Seq(1, 2, 3)`
+      creates a `List`, which isn't inappropriate since `List` implements the `Seq` trait.
+What I find weird is that I didn't know that traits could have constructors.
+        * Well, maybe `Seq` is an abstract base class.
+Not clear.

 ## Resources